RubyBarSchool/Docker-Tutorial/README.md

   save        Save one or more images to a tar archive (streamed to STDOUT by default) tag         Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE

-Run 'docker image COMMAND --help' for more information on a command.
 ```

 #### Docker managing container